GFDRR/ICUC12-Hackathon-UrbanHeat/README.md

 * Running the notebooks

 All notebooks are designed to run smoothly in Google Colab.
-They should also work in other environments, just make sure to adjust the `BASE_DIR` path in the section labeled “Section to adjust” to reflect your own file structure.
+They should also work in other environments, just make sure to adjust the `BASE_DIR` path in the section labeled “Section to adjust” to reflect your own file structure, pointing to the data that is available as .zip per city under `data/`

 We hope this repo inspires further innovation in tackling urban heat stress.
 Feel free to fork, adapt, and contribute!